 As you probably gathered by now, this meditation course, contrary to others, also doesn’t allocate any chores to its students.
 This means that another distraction was eliminated from our lives and we didn’t need to worry about food.
 However, even the meals were served to a very strict schedule.

 Breakfast at 6.30am and lunch at 11am.
 And that’s pretty much it.
-I assume this is because Vipassana came from Buddhism and they believe that a monk’s stomach is like a lotus.
+I assume this is because Vipassana came from Buddhism and they believe that a monk’s stomach is like lotus.
 It opens up with the sunrise and closes around midday.
 So here we were, living like monks.
-(Though new students were allowed to have a tea break at 5pm and also have some light snacks like biscuits or a toast)
+(Though new students were allowed to have a tea break at 5pm and also have some light snacks like biscuits or a peanut butter toast).

 The timings were also pretty harsh.
 The first gong used to go off at 4am and we were discharged at 9pm.
 All the group and individual meditations added up to 11 hours a day.
 Yes, that’s not a typo.
 11 hours a day.